omersha/omersha.github.io/_posts/2015-12-15-pointless-topology-via-abstract-nonsense.md

 spaces. $T_D$ does not imply Sobriety, and Sobriety does not imply $T_D$.
-But any Hausdorff space is sober, any finite $T_0$-space is sober, any Noetherian Alexandroff Space is sober, and (my sources tell me) posets with the Scott topologies are typically sober.
+But any Hausdorff space is sober, any finite $T_0$-space is sober, any Noetherian Alexandroff Space is sober, and (my sources tell me) posets with the Scott topology are typically sober.
 So sobriety is common.

 A locale $L$ is spatial only when it is isomorphic to the topology of its own spectrum.
 Otherwise, it is not isomorphic to the topology of any space.
 So $L$